-Saunders College collaborates with the Kate Gleason College of Engineering on a program exclusively for Honors business and engineering students.
-The program allows you to engage with engineering students to better understand “Product and Service Innovation for a Global Economy.”
-The goal of the program is to provide you with an appreciation of the product and service development cycle, from concept to realization.
-The program addresses how goods and services are conceived, how product concepts are refined and then produced for the marketplace, and the special challenges of developing and marketing products and processes for a global marketplace.
+Saunders College students in the Honors Program participate with Honors students from the Kate Gleason College of Engineering in an interdisciplinary, three-course seminar sequence, “Product and Service Innovation for a Global Economy.”
+Over three semesters, one-credit seminars help students develop an appreciation for the product and service development cycle, from concept to realization.
+Engineering and business faculty members along with local business leaders address how ideas for goods and services are conceived, how product concepts are refined and then produced, and the special challenges of developing and marketing products and services for a global marketplace.

 Honors Program students from Saunders College have the opportunity to take business trips to domestic or international locations that include company visits across various industries.
 Students see first-hand how companies large and small address product and service development for domestic and global marketplaces.
 Recent trips have been to Seattle, Chicago, New York City, Silicon Valley, Toronto and Dubai to visit companies such as Amazon, Bloomberg, Boeing, EY, the Federal Reserve Bank, Google, IDEO, and PricewaterhouseCoopers.
 Alumni events, organized in conjunction with these trips, also provide the opportunity for students to interact with a wide array of business professionals.

 RIT has one Honors Program at the university and across all of its colleges, including Saunders College of Business.
 While some Saunders College students (less than 1% of all RIT first-year applicants) are invited to join the Honors Program at the time they apply for admission, Saunders College also encourages and accepts internal admit students for admission to the Honors Program during a special Honors Program application process each January.
 Saunders College freshmen and sophomores are eligible to apply for late-entry at this time and are considered based on their academic results and their application materials.